Indoor practice facility

 An indoor practice facility is a specialized structure designed to provide athletes with a controlled environment for training and practice sessions indoors.
-The sports are typically outdoor sports such as football, soccer, track and field, baseball/softball, lacrosse, ultimate Frisbee, rugby, and pickleball.
+These facilities are typically outdoor sports such as football, soccer, track and field, baseball/softball, lacrosse, ultimate Frisbee, rugby, and pickleball.
 The facility can also include a weight room, locker rooms, and storage space for sports equipment.
 The field is typically synthetic turf and line marks can be drawn for the multi-purpose facility.

 Baseball/softball

 Baseball and softball indoor practice facilities can have a marked infield, batting cages, drop down nets, portable pitchers mound, and pitching machines.